 That means, that for most gestures, you should offer the same options through visible controls.
 Adding a shortcut doesn't mean you should eliminate the long way.

 And by now I'm pretty far down.
 Could go on forever.
 Essentially infinite.
 How do I get back to the top?

 You can tap all the way back through those screens.

-But not quality taps.
+But those are garbage taps.
+Retracing steps.